zilverline/sequent/docs/docs/concepts.md

 end
 ```

-It is important to note that the state is set on the **on block of the Event and not in the method itself**.
+It is important to note that the state is set in the **on block of the Event and not in the method itself**.
-We need to set it in the event blocks since when we retrieve the AggregateRoot from the event store
+We need to set it in the event blocks since when we load the AggregateRoot from the event store
 we want the same state.
 So in the method you will: